ivanenev/skills-server/README.md

-# Skills MCP Server
+# Enhanced Skills MCP Server

-A Model Context Protocol (MCP) server that serves specialized prompt libraries (skills) from a local directory.
+A Model Context Protocol (MCP) server that serves specialized prompt libraries (skills) from a local directory AND provides a **Lazy-MCP Bridge** for compatibility with hierarchical tool systems.
 Provides token-efficient access to expert knowledge across domains for any MCP-compatible client.

 ## Features